top of page

 Deadlines and Recommendations

-The processing time for a green card renewal generally ranges from 6 to 12 months, although this period may be longer depending on the application load and your specific situation.
-It's important to note that if your card expires, you do not lose your status as a legal permanent resident; only the physical document expires, not your right to legally reside in the United States.
+The processing time for Green Card renewal generally ranges from 6 to 12 months, although this period can be extended depending on the volume of applications and your individual circumstances.
+It's important to note that if your card has expired, you do not lose your status as a lawful permanent resident; only the physical document expires, not your right to reside legally in the United States.

-If you are abroad when your green card expires, you should not file Form I-90 immediately.
-First, you should contact the appropriate U.S. consulate or port of entry for guidance on how to proceed based on your situation.
-This precaution will help you avoid complications when re-entering the U.S. or continuing with your renewal.
+If you are outside the United States when your Green Card expires, you should not file Form I-90 immediately.
+First, you need to contact the appropriate U.S. consulate or port of entry for guidance on how to proceed based on your specific situation.
+This precaution will help you avoid complications when re-entering the United States or continuing with your renewal process.

 Avoid mistakes, delays, and stress.
 We have immigration legal counsel to help you complete Form I-90, submit your documents correctly, and guide you throughout the renewal process.